AdobeDocs/commerce-operations.en/help/configuration/cache/redis-pg-cache.md

 # Use Redis for default cache

-Magento provides command-line options to configure the Redis page and default caching.
-Although you can configure caching by editing the `<Magento install dir>app/etc/env.php` file, using the command line is the recommended method, especially for initial configurations.
+Commerce provides command-line options to configure the Redis page and default caching.
+Although you can configure caching by editing the `<Commerce install dir>app/etc/env.php` file, using the command line is the recommended method, especially for initial configurations.
 The command line provides validation, ensuring the configuration is syntactically correct.

 You must [install Redis](config-redis.md#install-redis) before continuing.